Higher homotopy excision and Blakers-Massey theorems for structured ring spectra: Homotopical Analysis of Cubical Diagrams

 \begin{rem} In other words, this theorem shows that the $(\mathbf{n}\boldsymbol{+}\mathbf{1})$-cube $\capO_\capX[\mathbf{r}]$ is $(k_1+\dots + k_{n+1}+n)$-cocartesian for each $r\geq 0$, or equivalently, it shows that the $(\mathbf{n}\boldsymbol{+}\mathbf{1})$-cube $\capO_\capX$ is $(k_1+\dots + k_{n+1}+n)$-cocartesian.
 The left-hand diagram in (\ref{eq:colim_punctured_cube_associated_diagrams}) is the case $r = 0$ and the result here is precisely that needed for Theorem~\ref{thm:higher_homotopy_excision}. \end{rem}

 \begin{proof} It suffices to consider the case of left $\capO$-modules.
-The proof is in two parts; in part (a) we assume that $B_\emptyset$ is fibrant in $\LtO$, and in part (b) we do not assume that $B_\emptyset$ is fibrant in $\LtO$.
 The argument is by induction on $n$.
 It is convenient to start the induction at $n=0$ in which case the diagrams in \eqref{eq:colim_punctured_cube_associated_diagrams} are maps (i.e., $1$-cubes) of the form $\tilde{A}\rarrow\tilde{B}$ and $\capO_{\tilde{A}}[\mathbf{r}]\rarrow\capO_{\tilde{B}}[\mathbf{r}]$.
 Hence the case $n=0$ is verified by Proposition \ref{prop:OA_construction_on_n_connected_cofibrations}.
 Let $N\geq 1$ and assume the proposition is true for each $0\leq n\leq N-1$.
 Consider part (a); let's verify it remains true for $n=N$.
 Let $\function{i}{X}{Y}$ be a $k_{n+1}$-connected generating cofibration or generating acyclic cofibration in $\SymSeq$ with the positive flat stable model structure, $Z_0$ a pushout $n$-cube in $\LtO$, and consider any left-hand pushout diagram of the form

 in $\LtO$ with the middle map of pushout $n$-cubes the associated pushout $(n+1)$-cube in $\LtO$.
 Assume each ${Z_0}_\emptyset\rarrow {Z_0}_{\{i\}}$ is a $k_i$-connected cofibration between cofibrant objects in $\LtO$ $(1\leq i\leq n)$ and $\capO_{{Z_0}_\emptyset}$ is $(-1)$-connected; let's verify that the associated right-hand maps of $n$-cubes $(r\geq 0)$, each regarded as an $(n+1)$-cube in $\SymSeq^{\Sigma_r^\op}$, are $(k_1+\dots+k_{n+1}+n)$-cocartesian.
 If $A:=Z_0$ and $\tilde{A}:=A_{\{1,\dots,n\}}$, then by Proposition \ref{prop:filtering_OA} there are corresponding filtrations